juliopx/litegl/README.md

 # litegl
 Litegl is a library that wraps WebGL to make it more user-friendly by creating classes for managing different items like Buffer, Mesh, Texture, Shader and other common aspects of any WebGL applications.
-It is a fork from [Litegl.js](https://github.com/jagenjo/litegl.js) by [Javier Agenjo](https://github.com/jagenjo)
+It is a fork from [Litegl.js](https://github.com/jagenjo/litegl.js) by [Javier Agenjo](https://github.com/jagenjo) but with some changes.

  * New events system extracted from [myou engine](https://myou.cat) by [Alberto Torres Ruiz](https://github.com/DiThi) and [Julio Manuel López](http://pixelements.net).
  * Modifications to get it working as npm module.